Rett syndrome is caused by a genetic mutation.

 Diagnosis of Rett Syndrome

-Doctors make the diagnosis of Rett syndrome by observing symptoms during the child’s early growth and development.
+Doctors make the diagnosis of Rett syndrome by observing symptoms during the child’s early growth and development and by following established criteria.
 Ongoing evaluation of the child’s physical and neurologic status is needed.

 Genetic testing for the mutated gene and other genes is done to confirm the diagnosis.